coconiemel/copopa/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of copopa is to check the type of data and to save dataframes into CSV and RDS files.
+The goal of copopa is to easily calculate the minimum and maximum of data, calculate the mean and standard deviation of data, to check the class of multiple datasets at once and to save dataframes into CSV and RDS files.

 ## Installation